-The steam coming up throught the column vaporizes the alcohol from the beer (which then flows to the top of the column), while leaving the water and grain solids to keep dripping down to the bottom.
-(As in every still, it is tuned so that the alcohol that has a lower boiling temperature evaporates off, leaving the water with its lower boiling point behind.)
+The steam coming up through the column vaporizes the alcohol from the beer (which then flows to the top of the column), while leaving the water and grain solids to keep dripping down to the bottom.
+(As in every still, it is tuned so that the alcohol that has a lower boiling temperature evaporates off, leaving the water with its higher boiling point behind.)

 The Top Part of the Still

 As I mentioned, the beer initially doesn't enter the very top of the still but near the top.
 Above that point in the still, the steam is being rectified on those plates.
 It is up there where copper is crucial, and where you find "bubble caps" in stills.
 More on those: